Covid-19 Guidelines For June 28 & 29

 - We would prefer if you approached pit out single file from the south along side the main building so we can quickly get you out on the track.

 New to any track or new to Calabogie

 - The DOCC will continue to offer coaching and orientation sessions for new to any track rider and experienced riders new to Calabogie.

 - Mandatory orientation sessions will be held each day at 8am.
 Ask for Stewart Anderson.
 We are limited to 9 riders per session, so let us know in advance so we can add more sessions if required.

 - Our bike pick up crew will be using PPE as they will be working in close contact with other.
-Riders requiring their assistance will be asked to follow social distancing guidelines and stay at least 2m while they work.
+Riders requiring their assistance will be asked to follow social distancing guidelines and stay at least 2 meters while they work.